UnityCommunity/UnityLibrary/README.md

 - Shaders/
 And then have subfolders, like Shaders/Water/..

+### Feedback
-### Feel free to post ideas/comments in the issues section https://github.com/UnityCommunity/UnityLibrary/issues
+- Feel free to post ideas/comments in the issues section https://github.com/UnityCommunity/UnityLibrary/issues